Getting Ready for

 your Arduino Class

-If you are able to bring your own laptop, please follow the prep instructions below before coming to class.
+If you're able to bring your own laptop, please follow the prep instructions below before coming to class.
 This should only take a few minutes

-and will help us get to the fun stuff faster on the first day.
+and will help us get to the fun stuff faster.
 Also, please make sure your laptop is

 fully updated and fully charged!

 - Arduino software

 Part 1 (Required)

 - Install the free Arduino software on your laptop.

 - Open the "Blinks" example program by going to File > Examples > Basics > Blinks.